TadiT7/treble_experimentations_wiki/How-to-create-an-overlay?.md

+## First of all
 Set up a **Linux machine** – it may be the newest Ubuntu or Mint.
-If you aren't planning to run it alongside Windows, use a virtual machine, for example VirtualBox.
+If you aren't planning to run it alongside Windows, use a virtual machine, for example VirtualBox, or build with Jenkins.

+## Make overlay

 Install **apktool** by following its guide.
 If there's a `framework-res__auto_generated_rro.apk`, `FrameworksResCommon.apk` (or something like that) overlay on your device in `/vendor/overlay` directory, copy it to your PC.
 If there's nothing like that (try searching for everything with framework and .apk in the name), install your stock system (or extract it on PC) and copy the `system/framework/framework-res.apk` file.